ovh/swift-ovh/README.md

 let accessRules = OVHAPIAccessRule.readOnlyRights()

 // Request a token to the API and return a validation url.
-OVHAPI.requestCredentialsWithAccessRules(accessRules, redirectionUrl: "[YOU URL]") { (consumerKey, validationUrl, error, request, response) -> Void in
+OVHAPI.requestCredentials(withAccessRules: accessRules, redirection: "[YOU URL]") { (consumerKey, validationUrl, error, request, response) -> Void in
     guard error == nil else {
         // Handle the error here.
         return